Updated March 23rd, 2021

 What do qualified participants receive?

-(1) 100 Mbps internet service with symmetrical speeds and no data caps, at no charge.
+(1) High speed, symmetrical internet service with no data caps, at no charge.
 This is at least four times faster than typical educational assistance internet services, and HCS EdConnect is more than fast enough for video-based learning.

 (2) A WiFi router, also at no charge.
 Installation will all be completed by EPB professionals.